Kotlin/KEEP/proposals/objects-composition.md

 }
 ```

-It is possible to specify more than one aggregated object:
+It is possible to specify more than one composed objects:
 ```kotlin
 class Derived(a: Int, b: Int): private Base1(a), private Base2(b), Base3()
 ```

-Even public members of aggregated object are not visible outside of top-level class.
+Even public members of composed object are not visible outside of top-level class.
 The only allowed visibility modifiers are **protected** and **private**.
-If aggregated class is declared with **protected** modifier then its members are implicitly accessible from derived class.
+If composed class is declared with **protected** modifier then its members are implicitly accessible from derived class.

-#### Aggregation by Delegation
+#### Composition by Delegation
-Ability to aggregate object passed as constructor parameter:
+Ability to compose object passed as constructor parameter:
 ```kotlin
 open class Derived(b: Base1): protected Base1 by b, Base2(a), Serializable
 ```

 **val** and **var** declaration still applicable to such constructor parameter.

-#### Override aggregation
+#### Override composition
-Ability to override protected aggregation in the derived class through delegation to the constructor parameter
+Ability to override protected composition in the derived class through delegation to the constructor parameter
 ```kotlin
 open class A(b: Base1 = Base1("foo")): protected Base1 by b

 class B: A(Base1("bar"))
 ```

-#### Overload aggregation
+#### Overload composition
-Ability to hide aggregation (but not override) in derived class.
-Bug or feature???
+Ability to hide composition (but not override) in derived class.
 ```kotlin
 open class Derived1(a: Int, b: Int): private Base1(a + b) {